 - Don’t Crowd the Pan.
 You need plenty of room around the pieces for air to circulate, otherwise they will steam and you lose the crispy outsides.

 - Seasoning.
 Even simple kosher salt will give you great results, though you can amp them up in assorted ways.
 See below for suggestions.

 - Add a Touch of Honey.
 Need to lure picky eaters into eating veggies?
 Try making honey roasted sweet potatoes.
 It increases the caramelization of the sweet potatoes further too.
 If you do add honey, be sure to line your sheet pan to prevent sticking.

 To make sure the sweet potato pieces cook evenly, try to cut them all roughly the same size.
 This can be a little tricky depending upon the shape of your sweet potato.
 Here are my best tips for cutting.

-- Scrub the sweet potato and peel if desired (you can leave the skin on the sweet potatoes if you like; see more under “To Peel or Not to Peel?” below).
+- Scrub the sweet potato and peel if desired (you can leave the skin on the sweet potatoes if you like; see more under “Do You Leave the Skin on Sweet Potatoes when Roasting?” below).

 - Trim off the ends of the sweet potatoes.
-Cut the sweet potatoes into 1-inch thick rounds.
+Cut the sweet potato cubes into 1-inch thick rounds.
 Depending upon the shape of the sweet potato, you will have some rounds that are very wide in diameter (large) and some that are narrower.